-Being small has its advantages - these cars are fun to drive and don't cost much to run, thanks to their light weight.
-As today's superminis are much bigger than in the past, there's plenty of space inside too.
+Being smaller on the outide brings advantages too; these cars are fun to drive and don't cost much to run, thanks to their low weight and efficient engines.

-Small cars are even a decent choice for a small family, as many have five-door variants that still have lots of space inside.
+Small cars are even a decent choice for a small family, as many come in five-door bodystyles that still have lots of space inside.
 Boots in this class tend to be fairly small, but there are some models that buck that trend.

 There's no concern about safety - Euro NCAP crash tests prove that some superminis are even safer than larger models - it's just not possible to buy an unsafe car from a big manufacturer these days.